edlrun)

 Experiment Description Language (EDL) easier.

-achieves this by defining a standard way of handling input and output
+edlrun achieves this by defining a standard way of handling input and output

 parameters to an experiment.
 As long as an experiment developer sticks to this standard,

-will handle reading input parameters from, and writing output parameters
+edlrun will handle reading input parameters from, and writing output parameters

 to, EDL documents.
 The experiment developer need not know anything about EDL (or even XML),

-yet is able to process EDL documents using edlrun
+yet is able to process EDL documents using edlrun.

 For experiment developers that do know how to handle EDL (and XML) documents,

-is still a useful utility.
+edlrun is still a useful utility.
 It handles the EDL/XML part, leaving only the

 experiment part to the developer.
 Concentrating the handling of EDL/XML into a single utility